mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/oauth2.md

 ## OAuth2 authentication flow

 The OAuth2 authentication flow is initiated by the user invoking an App call, usually from a slash command or form.
-The call requires that the `oauth2_app`  and `oauth2_user` context fields are expanded.
+The call requires that the `oauth2_app`  and `oauth2_user` context fields are expanded with expand level `all`.

 The App returns a URL that redirects the user to the App's `/oauth2/connect` endpoint, where a URL to the OAuth2 provider is returned, redirecting the user to continue the flow.